-Given the safety and environmental health-related concerns associated with chemicals, the industry is exposed to the risk of tightening regulatory norms for the production, handling, disposal, and transportation of chemical products.
+Safety and environmental health-related concerns associated with chemicals expose the industry to the risk of tightening regulatory norms for the production, handling, disposal and transportation of chemical products.
 Further, in the event of accidents, the litigation risks and liabilities for clean-up could be high.
-TCL has been a zero-liquid discharge company for the past several years and has also invested in the latest technology in the water treatment facility recently.
-While TCL has a demonstrated track record of running its operations safely, the nature of the risk (being low frequency-high impact) weighs on its ratings.
+TCL has been a zero-liquid discharge company for the past several years and has also recently invested in the latest technology at its water treatment facility.
+While TCL has a demonstrated track record of running its operations safely, the nature of the risk (being low frequency-high impact) weighs on the ratings.
+TCL has robust process safety management in place.